IDEX Co. (NYSE:IEX) Shares Sold by Meritage Portfolio Management

-Meritage Portfolio Management reduced its holdings in shares of IDEX Co.
-(NYSE:IEX) by 3.7% in the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 42,162 shares of the industrial products company’s stock after selling 1,639 shares during the quarter.
-Meritage Portfolio Management owned 0.06% of IDEX worth $8,825,000 as of its most recent SEC filing.
+Meritage Portfolio Management lessened its position in shares of IDEX Co.
+(NYSE:IEX) by 3.7% in the 1st quarter, according to its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 42,162 shares of the industrial products company’s stock after selling 1,639 shares during the period.
+Meritage Portfolio Management owned about 0.06% of IDEX worth $8,825,000 as of its most recent SEC filing.

-Other hedge funds also recently added to or reduced their stakes in the company.
-OneAscent Wealth Management LLC increased its stake in shares of IDEX by 9.2% in the first quarter.
-OneAscent Wealth Management LLC now owns 2,135 shares of the industrial products company’s stock worth $447,000 after buying an additional 180 shares during the last quarter.
-Pinnacle Bancorp Inc. bought a new stake in shares of IDEX in the 1st quarter worth about $26,000.
-Whittier Trust Co. raised its stake in shares of IDEX by 232.3% in the 1st quarter.
-Whittier Trust Co. now owns 216 shares of the industrial products company’s stock valued at $45,000 after purchasing an additional 151 shares in the last quarter.
-Robeco Institutional Asset Management B.V. grew its stake in IDEX by 15.0% in the first quarter.
-Robeco Institutional Asset Management B.V. now owns 129,269 shares of the industrial products company’s stock worth $27,058,000 after purchasing an additional 16,849 shares in the last quarter.
-Finally, Welch Group LLC bought a new stake in IDEX in the first quarter valued at about $460,000.
-96.59% of the stock is owned by institutional investors and hedge funds.
+Other hedge funds and other institutional investors have also recently bought and sold shares of the company.
+Price T Rowe Associates Inc. MD lifted its position in shares of IDEX by 1.9% during the 4th quarter.
+Price T Rowe Associates Inc. MD now owns 5,517,459 shares of the industrial products company’s stock worth $1,099,078,000 after buying an additional 104,381 shares during the last quarter.
+Nordea Investment Management AB grew its stake in shares of IDEX by 29.5% during the 4th quarter.
+Nordea Investment Management AB now owns 818,300 shares of the industrial products company’s stock worth $163,005,000 after purchasing an additional 186,357 shares during the period.
+Fenimore Asset Management Inc. grew its stake in shares of IDEX by 1.2% during the 1st quarter.
+Fenimore Asset Management Inc. now owns 811,371 shares of the industrial products company’s stock worth $169,836,000 after purchasing an additional 9,330 shares during the period.
+Artisan Partners Limited Partnership grew its stake in shares of IDEX by 6.8% during the 4th quarter.
+Artisan Partners Limited Partnership now owns 733,596 shares of the industrial products company’s stock worth $146,132,000 after purchasing an additional 46,655 shares during the period.
+Finally, Norges Bank purchased a new position in IDEX in the 4th quarter valued at about $143,190,000.
+Institutional investors own 96.59% of the company’s stock.

-In related news, SVP Denise R. Cade sold 3,750 shares of the firm’s stock in a transaction on Tuesday, February 16th.
-The shares were sold at an average price of $200.11, for a total value of $750,412.50.
-1.10% of the stock is currently owned by corporate insiders.

-IDEX (NYSE:IEX) last released its quarterly earnings results on Monday, April 26th.
-The industrial products company reported $1.51 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.41 by $0.10.
-IDEX had a return on equity of 17.21% and a net margin of 15.94%.
-The company had revenue of $652.04 million during the quarter, compared to the consensus estimate of $634.96 million.
-During the same quarter in the prior year, the company posted $1.33 EPS.
-The firm’s revenue was up 9.7% on a year-over-year basis.
-On average, sell-side analysts forecast that IDEX Co. will post 5.15 earnings per share for the current fiscal year.

-IEX has been the topic of several research analyst reports.
-Cowen cut IDEX from an “outperform” rating to a “market perform” rating and raised their price objective for the stock from $200.00 to $220.00 in a research note on Thursday, January 14th.
-DA Davidson lifted their target price on IDEX from $190.00 to $205.00 and gave the company a “neutral” rating in a research note on Thursday.
+Several research analysts have recently weighed in on IEX shares.
+Royal Bank of Canada increased their price objective on shares of IDEX from $232.00 to $247.00 and gave the stock an “outperform” rating in a report on Thursday.
+Morgan Stanley increased their price objective on shares of IDEX from $230.00 to $250.00 and gave the company an “overweight” rating in a research report on Thursday.
+DA Davidson increased their price objective on shares of IDEX from $190.00 to $205.00 and gave the company a “neutral” rating in a research report on Thursday.
 They noted that the move was a valuation call.
-Zacks Investment Research raised IDEX from a “hold” rating to a “buy” rating and set a $199.00 price target on the stock in a report on Friday, February 5th.
-Wells Fargo & Company increased their target price on IDEX from $240.00 to $260.00 and gave the stock an “overweight” rating in a research report on Monday, April 26th.
-Finally, Royal Bank of Canada increased their price objective on shares of IDEX from $232.00 to $247.00 and gave the stock an “outperform” rating in a report on Thursday.
-Three analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
-The company currently has a consensus rating of “Buy” and a consensus price target of $220.11.
+Rosenblatt Securities raised their price target on shares of IDEX from $220.00 to $225.00 and gave the stock a “buy” rating in a research report on Friday, February 5th.
+Finally, Zacks Investment Research raised shares of IDEX from a “hold” rating to a “buy” rating and set a $199.00 price target for the company in a research report on Friday, February 5th.
+Three analysts have rated the stock with a hold rating and eight have issued a buy rating to the company.
+The stock has a consensus rating of “Buy” and an average price target of $220.11.

+In other IDEX news, SVP Denise R. Cade sold 3,750 shares of the company’s stock in a transaction on Tuesday, February 16th.
+The stock was sold at an average price of $200.11, for a total value of $750,412.50.
+Corporate insiders own 1.10% of the company’s stock.

 IDEX Corporation, together with its subsidiaries, operates as an applied solutions company worldwide.
 The company operates through three segments: Fluid & Metering Technologies (FMT), Health & Science Technologies (HST), and Fire & Safety/Diversified Products (FSDP).
 The FMT segment designs, produces, and distributes positive displacement pumps, small volume provers, flow meters, injectors, and other fluid-handling pump modules and systems, as well as offers flow monitoring and other services for the food, chemical, general industrial, water and wastewater, agricultural, and energy industries.